Data-driven upper bounds and event attribution for unprecedented heatwaves: Introduction

 In many cases, the data-driven upper bounds used to qualify a temperature as ``impossible'' are derived using traditional extreme value methods: non-stationary GEV analysis with a monotonically increasing covariate such as time or greenhouse gas concentrations to account for climate change, applied independently to the records at each weather station \citep[see, e.g,][]{van2019human,Philip21,emily2022dynamics}.
 It has been shown that augmenting time trends with additional physically-based covariates can often help anticipate the most extreme temperatures \citep{Zeder2023quantifying}.
 While the traditional approach (even when augmented with additional covariates) is relatively straightforward to implement and hence broadly used, it ignores an obvious source of information: measurements of temperature extremes from nearby locations.
 One solution to address this limitation leverages a relatively old idea, wherein one ``trades space for time'' as is done in regional frequency analysis \citep{Hosking1993}.
 This is particularly important given that the relatively short observational record can lead to real-world events being deemed impossible \citep{Zeder2023}.
 The broad statistical literature on novel extreme value techniques \citep[see, e.g.,][]{huser2019modeling, zhang2021hierarchical, zhang2023flexible} allows us to use information from spatially-nearby sites and provides a path forward for assigning non-zero probabilities to the most extreme temperatures, even from a data-driven perspective.

-In this paper, we explore how methodological choices impact data-driven upper bound thresholds for the most extreme temperatures, specifically focusing on one-day temperature extremes, since their underlying analyses commonly form the basis for climate change adaptation, mitigation, and attribution.
-Our approach leverages in situ records and is distinct from dynamical model-based studies to assess statistics of impossible temperatures \citep[e.g.,][]{McKinnon2022,Fischer2023}.
+In this paper, we explore how methodological choices impact data-driven upper bound thresholds for the most extreme temperatures\newTxt{, what we refer to as \textit{unprecedented} heatwaves.} We specifically focus on one-day temperature extremes, since their underlying analyses commonly form the basis for climate change adaptation, mitigation, and attribution. \newTxt{``Unprecedented'' is defined as annual maximum daily maximum temperatures that are at least $4\sigma$ events relative to other annual maxima (see Section~\ref{sec:selectImposs}).} Our approach leverages in situ records and is distinct from dynamical model-based studies to assess statistics of impossible temperatures \citep[e.g.,][]{McKinnon2022,Fischer2023}.
 We explicitly demonstrate that, using the same input data, it is \textit{very likely} that state-of-the-art methods can explain 69.5\% more of the impossible temperatures from the historical record relative to the traditional approach.
-Equipped with quantitatively non-zero probabilities for these events, we then revisit the attribution problem and propose a metric to quantify the relative rarity of the next ``impossible'' heatwave event.
+Equipped with quantitatively non-zero probabilities for these events, we then revisit the attribution problem and propose a metric to quantify the relative rarity of the next unprecedented heatwave event.